The latest in funding, opportunities and resources relating to research and evidence-based practice in the speech and language therapy profession.

 National Institute of Health Research (NIHR)

-All funding opportunities from NIHR can be found online.
 Open calls include themed calls for funding opportunities that focus on priority research areas.
 Various funding opportunities available – current themes include Dementia, MND, Brain Tumour, Work Health (working age adults living with chronic health conditions).
+See the above NIHR website link for details.

 Medical Research Council (MRC)